film42/pghost/README.md

 - Integration tests to verify conflict resolution.
 - Support migration of multiple tables.
 - Better logging.
-- Handle message when replication slot is dropped.
 - Update the seq on the destination table so auto-increment will work.

 ### License